cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 I'm sure that some people reading the code I provided above are wondering whether it's legal or not, given the fact that we are sharing the parent's memory space.
-Here's what POSIX [has to say about vfork](https://pubs.opengroup.org/onlinepubs/009696799/functions/vfork.html):
+Here's what the POSIX spec, which Linux generally tries to somewhat adhere to, [has to say about vfork](https://pubs.opengroup.org/onlinepubs/009696799/functions/vfork.html):

 > The `vfork()` function shall be equivalent to `fork()`, except that the